Prasannads/most-viewed-pages-kstream/README.md

 ## SQL Equivalent (not tested)

 ```
+SELECT *
-SELECT   gender,
+FROM   (SELECT gender,
                pageid,
                COUNT(DISTINCT pageviews.userid) AS distinctusers,
                SUM(viewtime)                    AS viewtime,
+               ROW_NUMBER()
+                 OVER (
-         ROW_NUMBER() OVER (partition BY gender, pageid ORDER BY Sum(viewtime) DESC) AS rank
+                   partition BY gender, pageid
+                   ORDER BY SUM(viewtime) DESC) AS rank
         FROM   users
                JOIN pageviews
                  ON users.userid = pageviews.userid
         GROUP  BY 1, 2
-ORDER BY 1, 2
+        ORDER  BY 1, 2)
-where    rank <= 10
+WHERE  rank <= 10
 ```

 ## How to Run